 With my knowledge of PC's combined with a background in design, I really appreciate builds that are clean, cohesive, and purposeful.
 It was during my undergraduate studies that I built a computer for the first time.
 Since then I learned a lot more and found it to be an asset to understand how the machines we sit in front of for hours a day work; especially in a field where the software we use in design is becoming increasingly powerful and complex.

-As my interest in computers has grown, so also has my interest in how things were done before them.
-I find hand drawn construction documents to be really interesting, and sometimes very beautiful to look at.
-I've also found that the more I understood how drawings were done by hand, the better I was able to create construction documents in AutoCAD.
-I used to primarily create models of houses on the computer, but recently I've discovered an appreciation for creating physical, tangible models.
-I like finding ways to use digital media to compliment physical media.
-Over time I've realized that knowing how to run a drafting program, or modeling program, doesn't make someone a good designer but, it can be an effective tool to know on the journey to become one.
+As my interest in computers has grown, so has my appreciation for how things were done before them.
+I find hand drawn construction documents to be really interesting, and a beautifully simple communication tool.
+I've also found that the more I understood how drawings were done by hand, I learn more about how to improve documents and content generated digitally and finding ways to use digital media to compliment physical media.
+Over time I've realized that knowing how to run a piece of software, doesn't make someone a good designer but, it can be an effective tool to know on the journey to become one.